ipeterov/convenient-rpc/README.md

                     "answer": <answer that some worker made>
                 }
             Comment:
-                "id" is the one you get from the output of "/submit_task"
+                `id` is the one you get from the output of "/submit_task"

         estimate_time_left GET
             Returns:
                 {
                     "sucsess": <bool>,
-                    "time": <float, time in seconds that is needed to finish current task_queue with one (average) processing core>
+                    "time": <float>
                 }
+            Comment:
+                `time` is in seconds that are needed to finish current task queue with one (average) processing core

     /worker/
         These are methods that only workers should use.
 Will require authentification soon.